Domains

 If you don’t see any, you will have to create one first from the section ‘Users’ > ‘Regular accounts’.
 Here you can read more about the regular accounts and what SSH and SFTP access involves.

-The webmaster account will have permissions to create, delete or modify files within the /var/www/html/example.com/ folder, where you can create the web application.
+The webmaster account will have permissions to create, delete or modify files within the /var/www/html/example.com/ folder, which is where the web application is hosted.

 Email